The best waterfall camping near Roanoke

 98%

-In a remote valley, along the banks of Craig's Creek, just north of Roanoke VA, the property includes mature hardwood forest, pasture, and an 1830s log cabin where we live.
+In a remote valley just north of Roanoke VA, along the banks of Craig's Creek, the property includes mature hardwood forest, pasture, and an 1830s log cabin where we live.
 We love to share this special place with visitors, and have some basic amenities for campers.
-The campsites are at the edge of a large pasture and just a few steps from Craig Creek and our big swimmin' hole.
-Totally secluded in a remote valley - no houses or roads in sight (but our cabin is a short walk through the woods if you need something), no cell service for most providers, but within a short drive of Roanoke and Blacksburg, and countless outdoor recreation opportunities.
+The campsites are at the edge of a large pasture and just a few steps from the creek and our big swimmin' hole.
+Totally secluded in a remote valley - barely a house in sight (but our cabin is a short walk through the woods if you need something), no cell service for most providers, but within a short drive of Roanoke and Blacksburg, and countless outdoor recreation opportunities.

 Pets